Two types of “high-level” talent

 But when these people try to do the same at series A or B startups, things will get ugly.

-Unfortunately, even the smartest founders I know get swayed by the logos on Group 2’s resumes, their high-level talks that sound great in interviews, and pressure from investors to bring in experienced leaders.
+Unfortunately, even the smartest founders I know can get swayed by the logos on Group 2’s resumes and their interviewing skills, especially under investor pressure to bring in seasoned leaders.

-If you’re a founder who is hiring functional leaders, here’s my advice:
+If you are a founder who is hiring a functional leader for the first time, here’s my advice:

 • Have trusted experts to offer a second opinion.

-This way, you’ll have a better chance of telling those who can do the work from those who are only good at talking about it.
+By doing so, you’ll be better equipped to distinguish between those who can actually do the work and those who are just good at talking about it.

 Hi, I’m Austin